Oneirocom/Magick/apps/docs/docs/developer-guides/Package Overview.md

 ---
-title: Architecture
+title: Package Overview
-description: This is where you will find information relevant to the architecture of magick.
+description: Information about the packages in Magick.
 hide_table_of_contents: true
 ---